petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 ---
-title: Use Spot Instances with Standby Pools in Azure
+title: Use Spot Instances in standby pools
 description: Learn how to configure and use Spot Instances with standby pools in Virtual Machine Scale Sets.
 author: mimckitt
 ms.author: mimckitt